Not your ordinary tour: Guided journeys in the American Southwest

 - Helping with community service projects that offer ways to both serve and learn

-given to group about his experiences
+Listen to a talk given by Doug about his experiences

 What are Eco-Tours?